hisazumi/aprisrc-sitl/WORLD.md

 ## Import existing materials

-1. Find good materials from marketplace of the epic games and download it.
-I tried "Landscape Backgrounds" by Gokhan Karadayi.
+1. Select good resources and download them from the epic games store.
+I tried Gokhan Karadayi's "Landscape Backgrounds."
-2. Click "Add To Project" button and select the location of Blcoks environment in AirSim source codes that you built in the phase of "Setup Blcoks Environment for AirSim"
+2. Select the location of the "Blocks" environment in the AirSim source codes that you created during the "Setup Blocks Environment for AirSim" step by clicking the "Add To Project" button.
-3. Open "Project Settings", find "Default Maps", and select prefered map you imported in "Editor Startup Map" and "Game Default Map".
+3. Select the preferred map you imported in "Editor Startup Map" and "Game Default Map" under "Default Maps" in "Project Settings."
-4. Select "AirSimGamdeMode" in "Game Mode" in World Setting view.
+4. In the World Setting window, find "Game Mode" and select "AirSimGamdeMode."
-5. Move "Player Start" actor to appropriate location.
-The actor is for specifying the start location of our quadcpter.
-Sometimes the default location is under the ground.
-Make sure to place it on the ground.
+5. Place the "Player Start" actor in the proper place.
+The actor is used to designate where our quadcopter should start.
+The default position may occasionally be underground.
+Be sure to set it down on the ground.